pranjali97/pranjali97/README.md

 ### Hi there 👋

-- 🔭 I’m currently working with Allen Institute for Artificial Intelligence on the Tango framework
+- 🔭 I’m currently working with Allen Institute for Artificial Intelligence, quantizing their upcoming LLM
 - Presenting at IWSLT 2023 for formality controlled neural machine translation for low resource languages
 - 🌱 I’m currently learning Natural language processing and Deep learning
 - 👯 I’m looking to collaborate on cutting-edge research projects